GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E06_MythNotes.md

 Casting actors.
 Casting stories

 * at his speech to the WGA, he used "casting" in terms of "figuring out your next project" and "bad guys".
-WRITER Andy Taylor, nto ACTORS.
-Casting the writing cast / die. https://www.youtube.com/shorts/ohOibt3o7uU?t=88
+WRITER Andy Taylor / George Baley (Christmas ending of Season One), not ACTORS - "Made-up bad guys", "made-up good guys" (Myths).
+Casting the writing cast / die. https://www.youtube.com/shorts/ohOibt3o7uU?t=88 - "Other tough times in our history" - REAL WORLD April 2021 book assertion / inception.

 On the Mount Doom, the resting place of bad-man Breaking Bad grave, the story begins at the Zero Hour up and down the countdowns digits.
 Public House keppler Minute 22-b Finnegans Wake Tim spinning in his grave, as spinning front to back Finnegans Wake has no end page.